C&O Towpath

 Day 3- Sheperdstown to Brunswick MD (24 miles)

-Only 24 miles made it a short day, but the last couple miles through town and up to the hotel felt like a mountain climb — steep, lungs-burning, and worth every pedal.
+Only 24 miles made a welcomed short day, but the last couple miles through town and up to the hotel felt like a mountain climb — steep, legs-burning, and worth every pedal.
 We rewarded ourselves with a stop at another local brewery for a long, cooling lunch, then settled in with Chinese takeout for dinner.
 The short day was a welcomed break: easy miles earlier gave us time to linger, taste the town, and recharge for whatever tomorrow would throw our way.

 Day 4- Brunswick MD to MM Zero Georgetown (60 miles)

 Last morning, same SOP: hotel breakfast, load up, and hit the road — the simple rhythm that makes departures feel like part of the ride.
-It was our last day on the trail, again with great weather that reminded me how different this year felt compared to last year when five of six days were rain-soaked.
-This year clear skies, warm sun, and the camaraderie of fellow riders turned every mile into a memory worth keeping.
-I savored the smooth stretch of road, the laughter at rest stops, and the shared stories that made this trip more than a route on a map.
-Already looking forward to next year’s adventure.
+It was our last day on the trail; again with great weather that reminded me how different this year felt compared to last year, when five of six days were rain-soaked.
+This year clear skies, warm sun, and the camaraderie of fellow riders turned every mile into a pleasant memory.